Jayson Gaddis: Founder of The Relationship School

 57:14.97 – Brian David Crane

-Remember from high school people that you know you think back and you go that person’s kind of weird like who knows what’s happened to them in the past twenty years right like I accepted their friend request.
-Ah um, whatever, a long time ago, but I don’t have a problem putting photos up.
+Remember from high school people that you think back, and you go that person’s kind of weird like who knows what’s happened to them in the past 20 years, right?
+Like I accepted their friend request.
+Whatever, a long time ago, but I don’t have a problem putting photos up.
 I just also don’t want to do it publicly.

 57:22.90 – Jayson Gaddis